ElektraInitiative/libelektra/doc/decisions/0_drafts/transformations.md

 ### Introduce a new phase for transformations

 We could also introduce a new phase between before/after storage exclusively for transformations.
-Then we can just do a "fake" call to that phase to get back the runtime names for change tracking.
+Then we can just do a "fake" call to that phase to get back the transient names for change tracking.

 ## Decision